Best Forex Brokers in Brazil 2026

 * Exness unlimited leverage applies to specific account types and is subject to equity thresholds.
 Always confirm current terms directly with the broker.

-Yes, it is legal, but the setup works differently than you might expect.
+Yes.
+Brazilian residents can legally trade forex through internationally regulated brokers, although domestic retail forex licensing is not currently available.
 Brazilian law does not currently permit domestic brokerages to offer retail forex trading services the same way some jurisdictions do.
 You can trade forex, but you will almost always do so through an internationally based broker.

 This means you are operating without CVM deposit protection or direct supervision by Brazilian authorities.
 The Brazilian Securities Commission (CVM) oversees domestic financial markets but does not license offshore forex brokers serving retail clients from Brazil.

-There is also a tax angle worth knowing.
+Brazilian traders should also understand the tax implications before opening an account.
 Brazil overhauled its financial transaction rules in 2025.
 Decree 12.466 raised the IOF-FX (Tax on Financial Operations for Foreign Exchange) rates on certain cross-border transactions, which can add to the cost of moving money in or out of an international broker account.
-Profits from forex trading are subject to capital gains tax on a sliding scale from 15% to 22.5%, depending on the amount earned.
-Speak with a local tax professional before you begin.
+Brazilian taxation depends on the type of financial transaction, residency status and applicable tax rules.
+Traders should consult the latest Brazilian tax guidance or a qualified tax adviser.

 Because no retail broker in Brazil holds a CVM licence for retail forex, the regulatory bodies that protect you are all international.
 The most credible ones to look for are: